qubic/docs/docs/developers/smart-contracts/testing/testnet.md

 ![png](/img/qrdp_3.png)

-Once receive computors list, your node should begin ticking:
+Once the computors list is received, your node should begin ticking:

 ![png](/img/qrdp_4.png)